splunk/public-o11y-docs/apm/profiling/intro-profiling.rst

 ***************************************************

 .. meta::
-   :description: AlwaysOn Profiling continuously collects stack traces so that you can discover which lines in your code are slowing down or crashing your systems as a way to reduce mean time to resolution (MTTR).
+   :description: AlwaysOn Profiling continuously collects stack traces so that you can discover which lines in your code are consuming too much compute resources.
+This can help you reduce mean time to resolution (MTTR).
 As part of Splunk APM, AlwaysOn Profiling provides context to spans produced by instrumented applications.

 .. toctree::
    :hidden: